Skip to main content

 More complex uniqueness constraints, composed of multiple attributes and/or relationships can be defined at the Node or Generic level with the property uniqueness_constraints.
 It's possible to define multiple uniqueness constraints and each of them will be evaluated individually.

-In the example below, the node schema ExampleCar, ["owner", "model__value"] guarantee that a car will unique based on the owner and the model of the car.
+In the example below, the node schema ExampleCar, ["owner", "model__value"] guarantees that a car will be unique based on the owner and the model of the car.

-uniqueness_constraints can be composed of a list of N number of attribute or relationship of cardinality one:
+uniqueness_constraints can be composed of a list of N number of attributes or relationships of cardinality one:

 • For a relationship, only the name of the relationship should be provided <relationshipname>.
-Only relationship of cardinality one are supported and the relationship must be mandatory.
+Only relationships of cardinality one are supported and the relationship must be mandatory.

 nodes: